What is Hear the Voice and Prayer

 Kyle Robinson, Ph.D. is an historian of Early Modern and Enlightenment Europe.
 His research focuses on the relationship of 18th century European intellectual transformations to the world of Christian belief, particularly in England.
 He joined the Olivet Nazarene University history faculty in 2019 where he offers courses on European History with an emphasis on cultural history, the history of ideas, and the history of Christianity.

-Shemara Fontes is a senior from Olivet Nazarene University majoring in Multimedia Communication major originally from the Cape Verdean islands.
+Shemara Fontes is a student from Olivet Nazarene University majoring in Multimedia Communication major originally from the Cape Verdean islands.
 Upon graduation she plans to continue to work with media serving in the communications team for the African Region of the Church of Nazarene.
 Shemara is the Producer and editor of Hear the Voice and Prayer, working closely with Dr. Robinson as a part of her Senior Practicum to help bring this podcast to life.

 ONU HIST 352 Reformations: Early Modern Europe Course Description